adhocteam/pushup/docs/app/static/docs/guides.md

 - How to deploy a Pushup app using fly.io
 - How to deploy a Pushup app using Netlify
+- How to deploy a Pushup app using Render
 - How to deploy a Pushup app using AWS

 ## Databases